ITSLeeds/VectorTiles/README.md

 ### Hosting Fonts

 If your map includes text tables, such as road of country names you will need to provide the fonts you wish to use.
-You can download a selection of fonts from this repo and upload them to your server in a folder called fonts.
+You can download a selection of fonts [from this repo]( https://github.com/ITSLeeds/VectorTiles/releases) and upload them to your server in a folder called fonts.
+You will need to unzip the files and uploaded them in the file structure shown below.

 **Example folder structure**
 ```
 /index.html
 	/fonts
 	 	/metropolis
-		 	Metropolis-Black.otf
+		 	Metropolis-Black.pbf
-			Metropolis-BlackItalic.otf
+			Metropolis-BlackItalic.pbf
 		/noto-sans
-			NotoNaskhArabic-Bold.ttf
+			NotoNaskhArabic-Bold.pbf

 		/mytiles2
 ```